OSGConnect/connectbook/new-docs-jan-2020/registration-and-login.md

 using your campus credentials.
 When done, you'll return automatically to the OSG Connect portal and can carry on with signup.

+### Orientation Meeting

+Once you've applied to join OSG Connect as described above, an OSG Connect support team member will contact you to arrange an initial orientation meeting.
+This meeting generally takes about 20-30 minutes and is a chance to talk about your work, how it will fit on the OSG, and some practical next steps for getting started.
+Some of these next steps are also listed below.

+### Join a Project

+As part of the sign up and meeting process, you'll be asked for information related to your research group so that you can be assigned to an accounting project.
+For more information about this process, see this guide: [Start or Join a Project in OSG Connect][projects]

-## Generate and Add an SSH key
+### Generate and Add an SSH key

-Once your account is created and you're approved, you can upload ssh keys to log in.
+Once your account is created and you're approved, you can generate and upload an SSH key to the OSG Connect website; this key will be duplicated on the OSG Connect login server so that you're able to log in there and submit jobs.

+To see how to generate and add an SSH key, please visit this
-Please visit this page: [Step by step instructions to generate and adding an SSH key][ssh-key]
+page: [Step by step instructions to generate and adding an SSH key][ssh-key]

-## Join a Project

-Congratulations!
-You're now signed up, and you have all the accounts that you'll need.
-A critical step remains, though, before you can begin computing.
-You've now joined the OSG Connect community, which gives you visibility of the various projects associated with OSG Connect.
-To begin working in the facility, or using the Stash service for file storage,  you'll need to join one (or more) of them.

-See this guide: [Start or Join a Project in OSG Connect][projects]

-## Ready?
+## Log In

-Having stepped through these procedures and joined an `osg.*` project group, you have all the roles and access that you need to continue working.
-There can be some delay for project membership approval, but aside from that access rights are generally implemented in the OSG Connect servers within minutes.
+Once you've gone through the steps above, you should be able to log in to the OSG Connect login server.
+See the second half of the SSH key guide for details:
+[How to Log Into the OSG Connect Login Server][ssh-key]

 ## Overview of access procedure and accounting